core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 :   5683
 {: vspace='0'}

-Similarly, IANA is requested to assign the service name "coaps+tcp", in accordance with {{RFC6335}}.
+## Secure Service Name and Port Number Registration

-However, no separate port number is used for "coaps" over TCP; instead, the ALPN protocol ID defined in {{alpnpid}} is used over port 443.
+IANA is requested to assign the port number 5684 and the service name "coaps+tcp", in accordance with {{RFC6335}}.
+The port number is requested to address the exceptional case of TLS implementations that do not support the "TLS Application Layer Protocol Negotiation Extension" {{-alpn}}.

 Service Name.
 :   coaps+tcp